History of New Rochelle, New York: Revolutionary War

 In 1775 General George Washington stopped in New Rochelle on his way to assume command of the Army of the United Colonies in Massachusetts, recounting: "The road for the greater part, indeed the whole way, but the land strong and well covered with grass and a crop of Indian corn intermixed with Pompions (which were yet ungathered) in the fields...
 The distance of this day's travel was 31 mi in which we passed through Eastchester, New Rochelle, Mamaroneck, but as these places (although they have houses of worship in them) are not regularly laid out, they are scarcely to be distinguished from the immediate farms which are close together and are separated as one inclosure from another is, by fences of stones which are indeed easily made as the country is immensely stony".
 The British Army briefly occupied sections of New Rochelle and Larchmont in 1776.
-Following British victory in the Battle of White Plains, New Rochelle became part of a "neutral ground" for General Washington to regroup his troops.
+Following British victory in the Battle of White Plains, New Rochelle became part of the infamous Neutral Ground of Westchester County.

 After the Revolutionary War ended in 1784, patriot Thomas Paine was given a farm in New Rochelle for his service to the cause of independence.
 The farm, totaling about 300 acres (1.2 km^{2}), had been confiscated from its owners by state of New York due to their Tory activities.
 Now located on a small street in New Rochelle, the Thomas Paine Cottage is a small museum where multiple Revolutionary War re-enactments occur.
 Six years after the Revolutionary War had ended, the first national census of 1790 shows New Rochelle with 692 residents, 136 of whom were African American.